swiftlang/swift/docs/StdlibRationales.rst

 ``size_t`` is unsigned, but it is imported as ``Int``
 -----------------------------------------------------

+Converging APIs to use ``Int`` as the default integer type allows users to write fewer explicit type conversions.

 Importing ``size_t`` as a signed ``Int`` type would not be a problem for 64-bit platforms.
 The only concern is about 32-bit platforms, and only about operating on array-like data structures that span more than half of the address